|

 Important functions besides bone health

-The calcium that circulates in your body is important for (1) normal blood pressure and the (2) clotting of the blood.
+The calcium that circulates in your body is important for (1) normal blood pressure and (2) clotting of the blood.
 It also is involved in the (3) contraction of your muscles, (4) blood vessel dilation, (5) hormone secretion, (6) enzyme activity and (7) normal nerve function.
 There is also some evidence that calcium may have a role in (8) maintaining a normal body weight and in the (9) prevention of diseases such as hypertension (high blood pressure), colon cancer, and diabetes.

 Good sources of calcium